-If the business combination is achieved in stages, the acquirer shall remeasure its previously held equity interest in the acquiree at its acquisition-date fair value and recognise the resulting gain or loss, if any, in profit or loss.
+If the business combination is achieved in stages, the acquisition date carrying value of the acquirer's previously held equity interest in the acquiree is remeasured to fair value at the acquisition date.
+Any gains or losses arising from such remeasurement are recognized in profit or loss.

-Any contingent consideration to be transferred by the Group is recognised at fair value at the acquisition date.
-Subsequent changes to the fair value of the contingent consideration that is deemed to be an asset or liability is recognised in accordance with IAS 39 in profit or loss.
+Any contingent consideration to be transferred by the Group is recognized at fair value at the acquisition date.
+Subsequent changes to the fair value of the contingent consideration that is deemed to be an asset or liability is recognized in accordance with IAS 39 in profit or loss.
 Contingent consideration that is classified as equity is not remeasured, and its subsequent settlement is accounted for within equity.

-The excess of the consideration transferred and the acquisition-date fair value of any previous equity interest in the acquiree over the fair value of the identifiable net assets acquired is recorded as goodwill.
-If the total of consideration transferred and previously held interest measured is less than the fair value of the net assets of the subsidiary acquired in the case of a bargain purchase, the difference is recognised directly in profit or loss (Note 2.9).
+The excess of the consideration transferred, amount of any non-controlling interest in the acquired entity, and the acquisition-date fair value of any previous equity interest in the acquired entity over the fair value of the net identifiable assets acquired is recorded as goodwill.
+If those amounts are less than the fair value of the net identifiable assets of the business acquired, the difference is recognized directly in profit or loss as a bargain purchase.

-Intra-group transactions, balances and unrealised gains on transactions between group companies are eliminated.
-Unrealised losses are also eliminated.
-When necessary, amounts reported by subsidiaries have been adjusted to conform with the Group's accounting policies.
+Intra-group transactions, balances and unrealized gains on transactions between group companies are eliminated.
+Unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the transferred asset.
+Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the group.